Tax return for foreign workers in Norway

 If you need help with your tax return, consider the following options:

-• Hire a tax professional or consultant to ensure compliance with Norwegian tax laws.
+- Hire a tax representative or consultant to ensure compliance with Norwegian tax laws.

 Understanding tax treaties between Norway and your home country is essential to avoid double taxation.
 Familiarize yourself with the tax treaty provisions to claim relief from double taxation.
 Report any foreign tax credits in your Norwegian tax return to prevent being taxed twice on the same income.